Breaking News | Dogara calls for unity as panacea for peace, security

 “Issues of development, although absolutely important are not the most immediate.

-“No one without an implementable solutions on the questions of unity and justice for all regardless of ethnicity and creeds, should have their names on the ballot,” he said.
+“No one without an implementable solution on the questions of unity and justice for all regardless of ethnicity and creeds should have their names on the ballot,” he said.

-Other awardees were: Mr Foluso Falaye, President/Managing Director , CBC Emea Ltd and Justice Adesuyi Olateru-Olagbegi, an eminent judge.
-(NAN)
+Other awardees were: Mr Foluso Falaye, President/Managing Director, CBC Emea Ltd, and Justice Adesuyi Olateru-Olagbegi, an eminent judge.

 The post Dogara calls for unity as panacea for peace, security appeared first on Vanguard News.